Kothalkarpriya/How_well_do_you_know_me_QUIZ/README.md

 It's an quiz made on me to check how well my friends know me
 <hr>

-Their are toatal 10 Questions I have included inside of the Quiz.
+Their are total 10 Questions I have included inside of the Quiz.
 They are quite easy for those who know me.
 # Questions are as follows:
 1. AM I older than 21?